-Guideline for peri-operative monitoring of diabetes and management of hyperglycaemia and hypoglycaemia in patients undergoing surgery with a short starvation period (one missed meal)
+Guideline for management of hyperglycaemia and hypoglycaemia in patients undergoing surgery with a short starvation period (one missed meal)

-- These guidelines are for the management of wellcontrolled patients (HbA{1c} <69 mmol/mol or 8.5%) undergoing surgery with a short starvation period. - Medication should be managed as in Appendix 1 or 2, depending on usual treatment. - Patients who are not well controlled but in whom surgery cannot be postponed should have a VRIII. - Monitor capillary blood glucose on admission and hourly during the day of surgery.
-Aim for blood glucose level 6-10 mmol/L; 4-12 mmol/L is acceptable.
+- These guidelines are for the management of well controlled patients (HbA1c <69 mmol/mol or 8.5%) undergoing surgery with a short starvation period. - Medication should be managed as in Appendix 1 or Appendix 2, depending on usual treatment. - Patients who are not well controlled but in whom surgery cannot be postponed should have a VRIII. - Monitor capillary blood glucose on admission and hourly during the day of surgery.
+Aim for blood glucose concentration 6-10 mmol/L; 4-12 mmol/L is acceptable.